QubesOS/qubesos.github.io/pages/donate.md

 instructions for verifying the digital signatures are available [here][verify].

 You can also view the address on [blockexplorer.com] and [blockchain.info].

+## Donate Using <a name="credit-card">Credit Card</a>

+You can donate towards Qubes development using your credit card through [Open Collective](https://opencollective.com/qubes-os).
+Unlike donating with Bitcoin, we lose [~14%](https://opencollective.com/faq) of your donation to administrative overhead.

 ---